 What’s happening to 3G

 Everyone is very thankful for 3G.
 It ushered in the smartphone era and allowed us to do multiple things on the internet.
-Without 3G, online shopping, browsing through the internet, booking flights on smartphones, and even online gambling at some of our favorite NJ online casinos, would not have been possible.
+Without 3G, online shopping, browsing through the internet, and booking flights on smartphones would not have been possible.

 Shutting down 3G networks all boils down to progress.
 4G networks went live in 2009 and 5G followed a decade later.
 With 3G still in the mix, there are a lot of different networks to keep up and running.
 Jason Leigh, research manager for mobility at IDC, claims that ‘there are efficiencies to be gained by not running three different networks but really, it comes down to spectrum.’